-Best free video calling apps 2020: Keep in touch with friends or colleagues
+Best free video calling apps 2023

-With huge numbers of us now working from home and spending more time in the house, there's never been a time when you need to call colleagues or friends.
+With huge numbers of us now working from home and spending more time in the house, there's never been more demand for video calling apps to keep us all connected.

+Despite a solid video app quickly becoming a modern-day necessity, though, there are tons vying for your attention.
+Some of these have become household names over the last couple of years, but there are actually many examples of apps that offer instant messaging and video chat, among other features.

+In this guide, we'll give you a quick summary of what each does and doesn't offer, and help you find the best free video calling app for your needs.

-There are a few stand-out examples that offer instant messaging and video chat as well as numerous other features.
-Every app is available across multiple platforms, with the exception of Apple's FaceTime that is restricted to Apple devices.
+Every app in this list is available across multiple platforms, with the exception of Apple's FaceTime - this is restricted to Apple devices.

 Messenger

-Facebook recently worked to streamline Messenger, which has been separate from the main Facebook app for several years now.
+Facebook has streamlined Messenger, which has been separate from the main Facebook app for several years now.
 Messenger is used by many individuals and businesses for communication and you can even use it without a Facebook account.
+Messenger is also set to support Instagram messaging, too, shortly.

 You can video or voice chat with an individual or a group very easily.
+Need to know how to use it for video calling?
+Check out: How to video call on Facebook Messenger

+Messenger also has recently announced Messenger Rooms, a way to join group video calls with up to 50 people - yes, it's like Zoom or Skype.

-Facebook-owned WhatsApp may be second to Messenger in North America, but globally it is massive.
-As of early 2020 the app said it has over two billion users worldwide which is quite an incredible reach for an app that started as a paid-for premium app.
+Facebook-owned WhatsApp may well be second to Messenger in North America, but, from a global perspective, it sits atop the pile.
+It has over two billion users worldwide, which is quite an incredible reach for an app that started as a paid-for premium offering.

-WhatsApp's strength is that it is easy to make new chats and search for messages in the past.
-You can also see when messages are received and read and it's just great with pictures.
+WhatsApp's strength, outside of just having mountains of users already embedded, is that it is easy to make new group chats and search for messages in the past.
+You can also see when messages are received and read and it's great with media.

 It can be used for video and voice calls.
 You can start a call with one individual and then add other participants easily.
+The limit on group video calls is now eight.

 FaceTime

-We don't know how many users FaceTime video has, but it's massive between Apple users and there's been a Group FaceTime feature since last year.
+We don't know how many users FaceTime video has, but it's massive between Apple users and you can easily flip back and forth between video and voice.

-Of course, being Apple-only is a disadvantage not shared by any of the other apps here but it is available across both iOS and macOS.
+Of course, being Apple-only is a disadvantage not shared by any of the other apps here, but it is available across both iOS and macOS.

-A Zoom Meeting is a video conferencing meeting that's hosted using Zoom while a Zoom Room is physical hardware that companies canm install in meeting rooms.

-If you want to know if you're in good company when using Zoom, you are: over half of Fortune 500 companies reportedly used Zoom in 2019.
+As well as individual calls, you can now easily make a Group FaceTime call - if everyone you're talking to is on an Apple device, it's mega easy to sort out.

-Google Hangouts
+Google Meet

-While Google Duo (below) is more of a one-to-one solution, Google Hangouts is Google's option for video calling.
+While Google Duo (below) is more of a one-to-one solution, Google Meet is Google's option for video calling and sits alongside Google Chat.
 It does have a separate app, but most people who use it are customers of Google's G Suite, which is basically Gmail, Calendar and Docs but for business.

-You can start hangouts from Gmail or Google Calendar and you can video chat with individuals, conference or just text chat.
+You can start meetings from Gmail or Google Calendar and you can video chat with individuals, conference or just text chat.

+Google Meet now has a Tiled option so you can view a group of users just like you can in Zoom.

 Skype

-Since Microsoft has taken the helm of Skyoe the number of changes hasn't been huge and there are still issues with video calls, messaging synching across devices and international use.

-Even so, Skype is one of the most ubiquitous solutions and as such it's a good option just because so many people have it.
+Microsoft-owned Skype remains one of the most ubiquitous ways to make a video call and as such it's a good option just because so many people have it.
+As well as PC and Mac, it's also available for iOS and Android of course.

+And you can even now access it via a web browser and also set up instant meetings with people who don't have an account using Skype Meet Now.
 The group calling feature is also really powerful.

 It also integrates nicely with Office 365 and if you use this for work you'll be familiar with Skype for Business.